chrislee35/orange3-nlp-book/01-Introduction.md

 1. Define Natural Language Processing in your own words.
 2. How does data mining differ from NLP, and where do they overlap?
 3. List three real-world applications of NLP.
-4. Why might Orange be particularly suitable for learning about NLP?
-5. What are the typical steps in an NLP workflow?
+4. What are the typical steps in an NLP workflow?

 ---